CNC Help Beginners Operation Modes

 This determines how fast your axis will move when you press X Y or Z in the plus or minus direction.

-This very often has a rapid button that you can hold in to make the moves really fast.
+This very often has a rapid button that you can hold in to make the moves really fast if you really want to shit yourself.

 So you can use this to move your axis around.
 You could even use it to drill a hole or face mill a part.